senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-minimal/README.md

 ## Synopsis

-Using `docker-compose`, bring up a Senzing stack using RabbitMQ and a PostgreSQL database.
+Using `docker-compose`, bring up a minimal Senzing stack using RabbitMQ and a PostgreSQL database.

 ## Overview